kkdlau/COMP4411-Modeler/readme.md

  ### Bugs
- - [ ] When head width changes, the ear position does not follow
+ - [x] When head width changes, the ear position does not follow
+   - Now the width of the ear will scale up / down according to the width of the head